awkannan/luddite_docs/group_buy/updates.md

 We're just waiting on M2 hardware and Pro Micros now.
 Once those arrive, I'll have to kit those out, and then I can start shipping kits.

 If you don't need M2 hardware (i.e. you're planning on using a case), please contact me and I may be able to send out your kit early!
-You'd be foregoing any M2 hardware, and I can't really refund you for it either, but it is an option.
-I have a few Pro Micros from my personal stock which I wouldn't mind using on a first-come first-served basis, and I'll replenish any personal stock I use for these early kits with the Pro Micros that arrive with the group buy order.
+You'd be foregoing receiving any M2 hardware as part of the GB, but it is an option.
+I have a few Pro Micros from my personal stock which I wouldn't mind using on a first-come first-served basis.

 Next update will be on Nov 12th.